marcinkrykowski/my_app_name/README.md

-Library application hosted at whispering-basin-44268.herokuapp.com
+Library application hosted at [a link](www.whispering-basin-44268.herokuapp.com)